radhey24h/cloud-in-depth/azure-in-depth/Day-2-Azure-basics/01-Azure-basics.md

 There are different types of subscriptions.
 1) Free trail
-2) visual studio yearly subscription: where we get visual studio free credis every month
+2) visual studio yearly subscription: where we get visual studio free credits every month
 3) Pay as you go :

 ## Subscription permission level
 When we create an azure account, we get three level of permission in azure.
-1) **Account Administratior**: When we create an azure account we get 1 Account Administratior Per account.
+1) **Account Administrator**: When we create an azure account we get 1 Account Administrator Per account.
 It manage all the subscription in an account
 It create new subscription
-it can cencel subscription
+it can cancel subscription
 He can change the billing for a subscription
 He can change the service administrator.

-2) **Service administrator**: When we create an subscription, we can get 1 Service Administratior Per subscription.
+2) **Service administrator**: When we create an subscription, we can get 1 Service Administrator Per subscription.
 Manage services in azure portal
-Assign users to the co-administartor role.
+Assign users to the co-Administrator role.

-2) **Co-administartor**: When we create an subscription service administartor can create 200 co-administartor rolethe access will be same like service administrator but he can't change the role of Service administrator.
+2) **Co-Administrator**: When we create an subscription service Administrator can create 200 co-Administrator role the access will be same like service administrator but he can't change the role of Service administrator.

 ## Management group
-when we create multiple subscription we use management group to manage multiple subscrption.
+when we create multiple subscription we use management group to manage multiple subscription.
-We can go Management group and we can add multiple suscription for multiple company.
+We can go Management group and we can add multiple subscription for multiple company.

-Now let us say you have a product company and it is growing very well after a certain duration you aquire your competetior and he is also running an azure account so we can transfer that subscription one account.
+Now let us say you have a product company and it is growing very well after a certain duration you acquire your competitor and he is also running an azure account so we can transfer that subscription one account.
-**Benifits of Management group** using Management group we can manage company(Management group) level cost and azure policy(like change wallpaper or change password).
+**Benefits of Management group** using Management group we can manage company(Management group) level cost and azure policy(like change wallpaper or change password).

 ### Azure Resource Manager (ARM)